syncfusion-content/maui-docs/MAUI/LinearGauge/bar-pointer.md

 ## Child support

-By using [`Child`]() property of bar pointer, you can provide a child for bar pointer.
-The child content is used to add any UI content like text or images, inside the bar pointer to improve readability.
+By using the [`Child`]() property of bar pointer, you can provide a child for the bar pointer.
+To improve readability, the child content is used to add any UI content, such as text or images, inside the bar pointer.

 {% tabs %}